- Rate Movie[Total: 15 Average: 3.3]

 Box Office Info:

-Hostiles was fully financed by Ken Kao’s Waypoint Entertainment for $39 million after rebates and Kao’s sales company Bloom pre-sold international rights, which began at the 2016 Cannes Film Festival.
+The budget for Hostiles was $39 million and it was fully financed by Ken Kao’s Waypoint Entertainment after rebates and Kao’s sales company Bloom pre-sold international rights, which began at the 2016 Cannes Film Festival.
 Hostiles premiered at the Telluride Film Festival on September 2, 2017 in search of a domestic distributor and had numerous companies interested in the picture after it landed positive reviews and was considered a possible awards contender.
 No deal materialized at Telluride, but that festival was not usually used as an acquisition marketplace.

 A week later the picture bowed at the Toronto International Film Festival and while Hostiles continued to receive positive responses, no domestic distribution deal was reached due to the high asking price for the picture.
 On October 3, it was announced that Byron Allen’s Entertainment Studios purchased the rights for clearly less than the producers were hoping for at $4 million — but the domestic deal came with a solid P&A and wide release commitment.